capsid/capsid/README.md

 Getting Started
 ---------------
 You will need a MongoDB database, a Python 2.6+ installation and Apache Tomcat 6+.
-For more detail, read the instructions at:
+For more details, read the instructions at:

   http://wiki.github.com/xenobase/xenobase/installation